 Kitani Bandas is a self-catering accommodation option that was built in the early 1950s and the first accommodation built in Tsavo.
 The property has been renovated with a sensitivity to its original design.
 The bandas stock basic items for self-caterers.

 Voyager Ziwani Camp is located on the southwest adjoining the park on a private thirty thousand acre conservancy.
 On the banks of a river, the camp offers a high level of privacy and is popular with couples.

 I stayed at Ngulia Safari Lodge.
 The lodge has a number of watering holes where wildlife come in search of water from time to time.
 You will see elephants, buffalo families coming to the watering holes.
 The beauty of Ngulia Safari Lodge is that it is within the park and from the comfort of your room you can have spectacular game viewing.
 I share an extensive review of the lodge in a separate post.

 You can also check out this video tour of Ngulia Safari lodge and a review of my stay here.

 Tsavo East National Park

-Tsavo East National Park is one of Kenya’s oldest and largest park and lies in a semi-arid area that was previously known as Taru Desert.
+Tsavo East National Park is one of Kenya’s oldest and largest parks and lies in a semi-arid area that was previously known as the Taru Desert.
 The park is known as the place where Stone Age sites have been recovered with evidence of a thriving Stone Age economy from as early as 6,000 years ago.